laidav/ng-mix/README.md

 ```

+- Provide ng-mix's Base class to the mixin.
 - Provide the injector to the mixin(s) by passing it into the super call in the constructor.

 [Back to top](#table-of-contents)